 I have to say Mexico chose me twice when I came here to work.
 The last time I ended up living in Cancun for seven years was until I decided to leave my job and travel around Latin America, but not before learning more about my own adopted country.

 So I have backpacked around Mexico, exploring its diverse territory and culture, the different traditions, and falling in love every day more.

-There are so many unique places to visit in Mexico, but most of all, there are many things Mexico is worldly famous for.
-Let’s explore them.
+There are so many unique places to visit in Mexico and so many famous landmarks, but here we will focus on what is Mexico famous for.
+Let’s explore it.